Rhodamine: Other derivatives

 Other derivatives of rhodamine include newer fluorophores such as Alexa 546, Alexa 633, DyLight 550 and DyLight 633, HiLyte fluor 555 HiLyte 594, Janelia Dyes JF549 and JF669 have been tailored for various chemical and biological applications where higher photostability, increased brightness, different spectral characteristics, or different attachment groups are needed.

-Substituents of the xanthene core are influencing the properties of the xanthene dyes by both electrocnic and steric effects.
-Specifically designed substituents also allows to allow xanthenes to bear specific functions activatable upon excitation by visible light, e.g. they could act as photoremovable protecting group for carboxylates and halides, carbon monoxide (thus being a photoCORM), or added as a secondary functionality of fluorescent dyes, e.g. fluorescent pH indicators.
+Substituents of the xanthene core are influencing the properties of the xanthene dyes by both electronic and steric effects.
+Specifically designed substituents also allows xanthenes to bear specific functions activatable upon excitation by visible light, e.g. they could act as photoremovable protecting group for carboxylates and halides, carbon monoxide (thus being a photoCORM), or added as a secondary functionality of fluorescent dyes, e.g. fluorescent pH indicators.